audreysoares/audreysoares.github.io/essays/bootstrap.md

 ## My Experience with Boostrap

 Bootstrap is not easy to learn.
 For me, a lot of it was just messing around with different things to learn how different classes affect each element on the webpage.
 It takes time to get used to using it.
 A lot of elements can have long classes such as *class="flex-sm-fill text-sm-center nav-link active"* where each pieces of text does something different.
-There were many times where I just couldn't get the webpage to look the way that I wanted it to and the solution being to add or remove something from one of the classes.
+There were many times where I just couldn't get the webpage to look the way that I wanted it to and the solution was to add or remove something from one of the classes.

+Still, the learning curve was worth it and the struggle of learning Bootstrap is so much better in the long run than the struggle of trying to make a webpage look nice with just HTML and CSS.

 Below is a copy that I made of the website [boardgamegeek.com](https://boardgamegeek.com/).
 The links do not work, though it would be possible for me to make them work.
 This solely serves to show you that you make a webpage look good using Bootstrap.